Still have questions? Leave a comment

 Writers use the plot to map their stories before beginning their writing process.
 For fiction writing, this serves as a creative outline.
 So, understanding the plot is crucial to crafting a compelling narrative and making it impactful.

 The sequence of events in a plot is tied to the central conflict in a story.
-The plot develops as the protagonist struggles with their given problem, finds a solution, and accepts the results eventually.
+The plot develops as the protagonist struggles with their given problem, driven by the characters’ goals, finds a solution, and eventually accepts the results.

 1. Exposition: An introduction to the characters, setting, and conflict, providing all the necessary background information of a story.